let-def/cuite/doc/CAMLregion.md

   value *x;
 }
 ```

  -->

 ## Region-based management

-To let the developer dynamically manages the set of roots, we propose a simple API that over-approximates the lifetime of local roots:
+To let the developer dynamically manage the set of roots, we propose a simple API that over-approximates the lifetime of local roots:

 ```c
 typedef struct ... region_t;